markhenryfreeman/markhenryfreeman.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-_As Kanye West said:_
+__As Kanye West said:__

-> We're living the future so
-> the present is our past.
+> _We're living the future so the present is our past._

+__As Igor Sikorsky said:__

+> _According to the laws of aerodynamics, the bumblebee can't fly either, but the bumblebee doesn't know anything about the laws of aerodynamics, so it goes ahead and flies anyway._

 ### Markdown